Printy-Studios/mini-task/README.md

 Edit an existing issue, selecting by either `id`, `name` or `description`.
 If multiple issues match the selector, an interface appears where you can select the specific issue.
 If you pass any of the optional flags, the issue will be directly updated, otherwise an interactive editor will be opened.

+`minitask delete [id|name|description]` - Delete an existing issue, selecting by either `id`, `name` or `description`.
+If multiple issues match the selector, an interface appears where you can select the specific issue.